Display the Memory and Swap Space Being Used

 D: 95.74G M: 2.3G S: 16K

-On this laptop computer, I have under 500 gigabytes available with the “ext4” file system, even though the raw space is actually 512 gigabytes.
-The total memory installed is eight gigabytes, and the total swap space allocated is 16 gigabytes.
-I made the swap space double that of the memory, just in case I want to hibernate the system instead of suspending it or turning it off.
+On this laptop computer, I have fewer than 500 gigabytes available with the “ext4” file system, even though the raw space is actually 512 gigabytes.
+The total memory installed is eight gigabytes, and the total swap space allocated is 8 gigabytes.

-Image by [email protected] Larry Ewing and The GIMP, CC0, via Wikimedia Commons
+Image by [email protected] Larry Ewing and The GIMP, CC0, via Wikimedia Commons.
+This article was updated on January 29, 2025.